markyoder/wasp_clone/wasphive/README.md

 set built from the lookup paths and the constant values in order to pass the validation.
 If any element does not exist in this set, then the validation check fails.
 This check is case insensitive and if the value being checked is an integer, then leading zeros are ignored.

+### Not Exists In
+__NotExistsIn__ This restriction will always contain one or more lookup path nodes that contain relative paths into the parse tree from the element being validated.
+The pieces of input at these paths will be collected into a set.
+If the value of the element being validated exists in this set, then this validation check fails.
+If it does not exist, then the validation check passes.
+If the value being checked is an integer, then leading zeros are ignored.